TechKeep/TechKeep.github.io/_posts/2022-04-23-how-to-disable-the-new-context-menu-in-windows-11.markdown

 ---
 title: Disable the new context menu in Windows 11
 subtitle: Here's how to easily disable or re-enable the new Windows 11 context menu, also known as the "right-click" menu.
+metadescription: For some people, it's way more convenient to not have an extra layer to click through in order to quickly access something within the context menu.
+Fortunately, it's possible to revert it, at least for now.
+Here's how.
 layout: post
 category: post
 date: 2022-04-23 23:39:05